 - Model transferred to 3D printer

 - Support removal

 Before printing your object you must create a 3D model using a program dedicated to 3D modeling.
 Your 3D model details are prepared with specific supports depending on the shape of your 3D file.
 Then this new 3D file is sent to our 3D printers and arranged within the next available batch.
-For Rigid Polyurethane prints, that batch will be done in one of our M1 by Carbon.
+For Rigid Polyurethane prints, that batch will be done in one of our printers by Carbon3D.

 The 3D print itself is carried out layer by layer within a batch of photosensitive resin.
 A sequence of UV images are projected, hardening the liquid with a high level of accuracy.
 The process of fine layer polymerization is repeated until the object is finished.